IR35 – What should agencies & hirers do between now & April 2023?

 The repeal means that in all circumstances where a private or public sector end client is currently responsible for producing an IR35 status determination, this responsibility will shift back to the director (contractor) of the PSC from 6th April 2023.

-Further guidance on the repeal is expected over the coming months from HMRC, as there are a number of complexities to be considered and answers provided to ensure that all stakeholders in the Labour Supply Chain are clear on their responsibilities and risk in the context of their business and the markets they serve.
+Further guidance on the repeal is expected over the coming months from HMRC, as there are a number of complexities to be considered and answers provided to ensure that all stakeholders in the Labour Supply Chain are clear on their responsibilities and risks in the context of their business and the markets they serve.

 What should end clients be doing now to prepare?

-The existing IR35 Off Payroll Rules still apply; therefore, ALL existing responsibilities to meet Reasonable Care and produce an SDS remain, and the potential risk for non-compliance remains.
+The existing IR35 Off-Payroll Rules still apply; therefore, ALL existing responsibilities to meet Reasonable Care and produce an SDS remain, and the potential risk for non-compliance remains.
 Therefore, continue following ‘whatever’ IR35 compliance solution – to include systems, processes and controls in a BAU status.

 • Continue to follow your processes to create and issue a compliant ‘Status Determination Statement’ (SDS), which genuinely reflects the working practices followed in your business when engaging contractors via a PSC.